 The Collective Impact for Inclusive Youth Employment (CIIYE) initiative seeks to provide meaningful employment and professional development opportunities for diverse, young people (ages 18 – 34) across Nova Scotia.

-Through meaningful collaboration with community members, employment service providers, initiative participants (young people and employers) and the Province of Nova Scotia’s Department of Labour and Advanced Education, the CIIYE will incorporate best practices in long-term labour force attachment, which includes an intentional focus on accessibility, equity, and inclusion and person-driven leadership development opportunities, to support a more inclusive, resilient and effective workforce across Nova Scotia.
+Through meaningful collaboration with community members, employment service providers, initiative participants (young people and employers) and the Government of Nova Scotia’s Department of Labour, Skills, and Immigration (LSI), the CIIYE will incorporate best practices in long-term labour force attachment, which includes an intentional focus on accessibility, equity, and inclusion and person-driven leadership development opportunities, to support a more inclusive, resilient and effective workforce across Nova Scotia.

 This initiative is available to unemployed or underemployed young people who self-identify as Indigenous, African Canadian, racialized individuals (including Persons of African Descent), persons with a disability, and Nova Scotians on Employment Support and Income Assistance (ESIA).
 Participating employers will be those organizations who are committed to ongoing learning in order to create safe, welcoming and inclusive workplaces.